Large Lemma Miners: Can LLMs do Induction Proofs for Hardware?: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have attracted enormous attention, research effort, and financial investment for their potential to perform mathematical reasoning.
-The International Math Olympiad (IMO), in particular, has served as a high-profile testbed for demonstrating advanced mathematical reasoning capabilities of state-of-the-art LLMs.
-Remarkably, state-of-the-art models have matched the performance of leading contestants at the 2025 IMO, with Google DeepMind achieving an official gold-medal standard~\cite{deepmind_gold_medal}.
+The International Math Olympiad (IMO), in particular, has served as a high-profile testbed for demonstrating advanced mathematical reasoning capabilities of state-of-the-art (SOTA) LLMs.
+Remarkably, SOTA models have matched the performance of leading contestants at the 2025 IMO, with Google DeepMind achieving an official gold-medal standard~\footnote{\url{https://tinyurl.com/5n7abr7h}} .
 It is therefore only natural to consider LLMs as a tool that can assist in complex verification tasks, which currently rely on humans doing mathematical reasoning.

-Formal Verification (FV) is a crucial step in the design cycles of hardware.
-Despite the availability of state-of-the-art hardware verification tools, applying hardware verification techniques remains a challenge.
-Verifying complex properties that cover meaningful functionality of the design requires extensive manual effort, which is usually performed by experienced FV engineers.
+Formal Verification (FV) is a crucial step in the design cycle of hardware, supported by decades of research and substantial industrial investment.
+Modern FV tools rely on well-established model checking algorithms~\cite{bitlevel}.
+Yet, the application of FV tools to large industrial designs remains a challenge.
+This is mainly due to the fact that most FV tools operate at the ``bit-level''.
+This prevents these tools from constructing a high-level mathematical proof that is agnostic to the number of bits in the design.
+Constructing such proofs is how a human mathematician approaches such problems.
+As a result, verifying complex properties that cover meaningful functionality of the design requires extensive manual effort, which is usually performed by experienced FV engineers.

 One of the main FV methods is \emph{proof by induction}.
-This method requires the use of auxiliary lemmas.
-First, these lemmas have to be proven correct, and then they can be used to construct an inductive argument that proves the property of interest.
+This method requires the use of auxiliary lemmas that capture key intermediate facts.
+These lemmas must first be proven correct and can then be used to construct an inductive argument establishing the property of interest.

 In this paper, we set out to answer the following question: \emph{can Large Language Models (LLMs) be used to mine such auxiliary lemmas and construct inductive arguments for proving complex properties?} Such a capability has far-reaching industrial implications, as it may greatly increase the applicability of formal verification for hardware designs.